 Like other browsers, Firefox’s functionality is influenced by your operating system, hardware, graphics cards, additional software, and even the fonts you install.
 Some website technologies, like HTML5 Canvas, can even uniquely identify you based on how your computer draws images.

-Currently, Fingerprinting Protection is an experimental feature that is under heavy development in Firefox.
-It is likely that it may degrade your web experience, so we recommend it only for those willing to test experimental features.
+Firefox already has an Enhanced Tracking Protectiona Content Blocking feature that blocks a list of known "fingerprinters" when your privacy settings are set to Standard (the default) or Strict.
+Fingerprinting Protection is a different, experimental feature under heavy development in Firefox.
+It is likely that it may degrade your Web experience so we recommend it only for those willing to test experimental features.

 How am I protected?